dougalstanton/rpg/_reports/cthulhu-dark-arkham-on-fire-1.md

 layout: series

 title: "Up is Down, Left is Right"
-summary: "Carolyn Fern's house is the battleground between magic and monsters"
+description: "Carolyn Fern's house is the battleground between magic and monsters"
 date: 2022-11-04

 system: cthulhudark